DanielPopoola/ficmart-payment-gateway/TRADEOFFS.md

 ## State Management

-### Write-Ahead Pattern: Save PENDING Before Calling Bank
+### How I track payment states:

 I save the payment to the database with `status=PENDING` before calling the bank.
 This solves the critical crash scenario: if my system crashes before receiving the bank's response, I can retry with the same idempotency key.
 Without this, I'd have lost the bank's response forever and FicMart wouldn't be able to proceed with that payment.
 The PENDING record is my "intent log" that survives crashes.

-**Critical Implementation Detail:** I commit the PENDING state to the database *before* calling the bank, then release the database connection.
-The bank call happens outside any database transaction to avoid holding connections during long network operations.
-This creates a window where payments can be stuck in PENDING if the app crashes, which is why the reconciliation worker is essential.

-### Background Worker for Stuck Payments
+I also used background workers for reonciling states.
 The background worker checks for stuck `PENDING` payments and reconciles them with the bank's state.
-This is necessary because data inconsistency between the bank and my gateway can occur during crashes or network failures.
-The bank and gateway should always agree, so when the gateway sees pending payments older than 1 minute, it verifies their actual state with the bank and updates accordingly.
 The worker uses `FOR UPDATE SKIP LOCKED` to prevent multiple worker instances from fighting over the same payment.

 ### Lazy Expiration with Grace Period